-GOVERNMENT that shall punish all vices impar-A GOVERNMENT that shall pulled an vices and tially is so obviously an impossibility, that nobody was ever found, or ever will be found, foolish enough to propose it.
+A GOVERNMENT that shall punish all vices impartially is so obviously an impossibility, that nobody was ever found, or ever will be found, foolish enough to propose it.
 The most that any one proposes is, that government shall punish some one, or at most a few, of what he esteems the grossest of them.
 But this discrimination is an utterly absurd, illogical, and tyrannical one.
 What right has any body of men to say, "The vices of other men we will punish; but our own vices nobody shall punish?
-We will restrain other men from seeking their own happiness, according to their own notions of it; but nobody shall restrain us from seeking our own happiness, according to our own notions of it? restrain other men from acquiring any experiments knowledge of what is conducive or necessary to their own happiness; but nobody shall restrain us from acquiring an experimental knowledge of what is conducive or necessary to our own happiness?"
+We will restrain other men from seeking their own happiness, according to their own notions of it; but nobody shall restrain us from seeking our own happiness, according to our own notions of it?
+We will restrain other men from acquiring any experimental knowledge of what is conducive or necessary to their own happiness; but nobody shall restrain us from acquiring an experimental knowledge of what is conducive or necessary to our own happiness?"